This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Compare deskbird vs Envoy

-Compare features, pricing and use cases of these two workplace management platforms and see why more customers are switching to deskbird to manage their hybrid workplace.
+Compare features, pricing and use cases of these two workplace management platforms and see why deskbird wins for hybrid teams.

 Key differences:

-• Check-in accuracy: Deskbird uses geofencing and mobile app check-ins for reliable occupancy data.
-Envoy relies on manual sign-in and notifications.
+• Check-in accuracy: deskbird uses geofencing and mobile check-ins for reliable occupancy data.
+Envoy relies on manual sign-in and notifications, which introduces gaps.

-• EU compliance: deskbird is ISO 27001-certified with EU data hosting.
-Envoy is SOC 2 Type II but U.S.-based, requiring extra data agreements for European deployments.
+• EU compliance: deskbird is ISO 27001-certified, SOC 2 Type II audited, and hosted in Germany with GDPR compliance.
+Envoy holds SOC 2 Type II but is U.S.-based, which can add data processing agreements for EU deployments.

 deskbird vs Envoy: an overview